-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Anti-Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2016.
-The Statement was approved by the board of Marie Stopes International (“MSI”) on 6 March 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Anti-Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2017.
+The Statement was approved by the Board of Marie Stopes International ("MSI") on 28 November 2018.

 The key areas in which we engage suppliers are: